sCrypt-Inc/scryptlib/README.md

       path: contractFilePath  //  the file path of the contract },
     {
-      descr: true  // set this flag to be `true` to get the descripion file output }
+      desc: true  // set this flag to be `true` to get the description file output }
   );
 ```